luc-van-schijndel/twostageGWASsurvival/README.md

 # twostageGWASsurvival
-An R package that implements a two stage statistical method for detecting epistasis in GWAS for survival data.
+An R package that implements a two stage statistical method for detecting epistasis in GWAS for survival data which follows the Cox proportional hazards model.

 Installation of the package can be done by using the `install_github` function from the `devtools` package: